In the landscape of mortgage types in the UK, there are numerous options to choose from.

 Initial preparation and agreement in principle

 Remortgaging begins with initial preparation.
 You, the homeowner, must gather pertinent documents.
 This collection includes bank statements, proof of income, and identification.
-Such preparation lays the groundwork for the next step: obtaining an agreement in principle.
+Such preparation lays the groundwork for the next step: obtaining an agreement in principle (AIP).
 Most lenders offer this non-binding indication of how much you can borrow.
-Typically, this takes a few days to a week.
+This takes a few days to a week.

-After the agreement in principle, the focus shifts to securing a mortgage offer.
 This step involves a more detailed examination of your financial situation.
-Lenders scrutinize your credit report, employment status, and financial commitments.
+Lenders scrutinise your credit report, employment status, and financial commitments.

 Common delays and how to avoid them